epctex-support/aliexpress-scraper/README.md

 - Scrape product details - you can scrape attributes like images, metadata.
 You can find details below.
 - Scrape product descriptions - you can scrape description HTML of the product.

-Features **not** available in this scraper:

-- Scrape feedbacks of product detail
+- Scrape feedbacks of product detail - you can scrape users feedbacks (name, country, original content, translated content)
-- Scrape questions of product detail
+- Scrape questions of product detail - you can scrape buyers Q&A of product

 ## Aliexpress Scraper - future

 In the future, this solution will be extended with following features:

-- Finding an efficient way to scraping feedbacks
-- Finding an efficient way to scraping questions
 - Implement `extendOutputFunction` so that you can execute your own scraping method.

 ## Input Parameters